 - There is no cure for dystonia, but treatments are available.
-Most therapies are symptomatic, attempting to cover up or release the dystonia spasms; therefore, there is no single treatment program appropriate for every case. - Treatments available include: drug therapy, botulinum toxin injections, surgery and complementary therapies. - Botulinum Neurotoxin Therapy can be a very good therapy for focal dystonia, but it is masking the symptoms rather than curing the dystonia.
+Treatment for dystonia must be customized to the individual person.
+The purpose of treatment is to lessen the symptoms of muscle spasms, pain, and involuntary movements/postures. - Treatments available include: drug therapy, botulinum toxin injections, surgery and complementary therapies. - Botulinum Neurotoxin Therapy can be a very good therapy for focal dystonia, but it is masking the symptoms rather than curing the dystonia.
 Patients would have to continue to go into see a specialist for injections. - In most cases, the type of doctor who is typically trained to diagnose and treat dystonia is a movement disorder neurologist.
 The most important step in treating dystonia is working with a doctor who is trained to treat dystonia.